Florida SART - State Agricultural Response Team

 Animals and Agriculture

-SART is a multiagency coordination group consisting of governmental and private entities dedicated to strengthening all-hazard disaster capabilities through partnerships.
+SART is a multiagency coordination group consisting of governmental and private entities dedicated to strengthening all-hazard disaster response capabilities through partnerships.
 Florida SART will support an effective and coordinated incident response for the animal and agricultural sectors in the state of Florida.

 The mission of the Department of Agriculture and Consumer Services (FDACS) is to safeguard the public and support Florida's agricultural economy by: